apify/crawlee/website/blog/2024/09-12-finding-students-accommodations/index.md

 ![Study the result in browser](./img/result.webp)

-As you can see, now we get the listing results in JSON format too.
-But after all, `Next.js` works for search too, let's get a link for it too, so that our future crawler interacts with only one API.
+As you can see, now we get the listing results in JSON format.
+But after all, `Next.js` works for search, so let's get a link for it, so that our future crawler interacts with only one API.
 It transforms from the link you see in the browser bar and will look like this:

 ```plaintext
 https://www.accommodationforstudents.com/_next/data/[build_id]/search-results.json?location=[location]&page=[page]